Graduate Program Coordinator, Advisor & Advisory Committee

 In the case that you wish to change advisors, it is your responsibility to secure a new advisor and to inform your former advisor of such changes.
 You should have a permanent advisor in place by January.

-For students in the course-based option, the graduate program coordinator will act as your de facto advisor, monitoring your progress through the program.
+If you are in the course-based option, the GPC will act as your de facto advisor, monitoring your progress through the program.

 Advisors are normally faculty members from either the Department of Political Science or Department of Sociology & Anthropology, though co-advisors may be from other departments or even other universities.